tumble1999/savaslabs.github.io/_posts/2015-06-10-d8-theming-basics.markdown

 At the time of writing this post, the toughest things about theming in Drupal 8 for me were:

 - Contributed themes and modules not having their 8.x branches ready.
 So far I haven't seen any contributed themes that are truly usable with Drupal 8.
-This will surely change soon, and this is good motivation to submit patches in the meantime.
+This will surely change soon, and it's good motivation to submit patches in the meantime.
 - Lack of documentation online.
 When building my first D8 site, documentation often didn't exist for the problem I was having, it existed but was marked as out of date, or it was out of date but NOT marked as such.
 This was definitely a challenge!
 I'd recommend taking anything you read with a grain of salt (including this).

 Fortunately both of these problems will resolve as Drupal 8 gets closer to release.